CS-5500-SPRING-2025/lab-1-chenxizhao960614/README.md

 Displays a history of commits in the repository.

 ### Q5
-A .gitignore file lists files and directories that Git should ignore.
+A .gitignore file specify which files or parts of the project should be ignored by Git.
 It is used for excluding sensitive information, build files, or unnecessary system files.

 ## Task 4: Video Questions (4 marks)